zz0-0/dial_editor/.github/README.md

 ## ⚠️ Disclaimer

 **Warning:** I am currently pursuing a master's degree and do not have much time for development at the moment.
-I intend to resume work on this personal project later on..
+I intend to resume work on this personal project later on.

 **Warning:** This project is in its early stages.
 Use it at your own risk.